When to plant buttercups in the ground in the spring. Buttercup: types, composition, properties, application, recipes

 Nematode, a common pest on this plant

-A frequent guest in the root system of a buttercup is a nematode.
+A frequent guest in the buttercup root system is a nematode.
 If you notice that the foliage is curling and the plant is lagging behind in development, then it is affected by this pest.
 You can get rid of it by digging up a bush and washing the roots in water at a temperature of 50 degrees with potassium permanganate.

-The appearance of yellow or silver spots on the foliage indicates damage by a spider mite.
-The plant in this case must be treated with an insecticide.
+The appearance of yellow or silvery spots on the foliage indicates a spider mite infestation.
+In this case, the plant must be treated with an insecticide.

-by the most in a simple way reproduction is the division of the roots.
-During the growth around the main tuber, many additional baby roots are formed, from each of them you can get an additional flower bush.
+The most in a simple way Reproduction is root division.
+During growth, many additional child roots are formed around the main tuber; from each of them you can get an additional flower bush.

-It is quite difficult to get new plants from seeds. because their germination rate is quite low.
-Sowing is carried out at the end of February in boxes filled with a mixture of earth and peat or sand.
-Grooves are made in the soil, seeds are laid out and sprinkled with a layer of soil no higher than 2 cm.
+It is quite difficult to get new plants from seeds., because their germination rate is quite low.
+Sowing is carried out at the end of February in boxes filled with a mixture of soil and peat or sand.
+Make grooves in the soil, lay out the seeds and sprinkle them with a layer of soil no higher than 2 cm.

-The first two weeks, boxes with crops are kept at a temperature of 10-15 degrees.
-The soil must be constantly moist, as even slight drying will cause the seeds not to germinate.
+For the first two weeks, boxes with crops are kept at a temperature of 10-15 degrees.
+The soil must be constantly moist, since even slight drying will lead to the seeds not germinating.

 After three to four weeks, the first shoots appear.
 The boxes must be moved to a warm place, at least 20 degrees.
-Sprouts need the brightest place, preferably on the south window.
-In cloudy weather, seedlings need illumination with special phyto-lamps.
+Sprouts need the brightest place, preferably on a south window.
+In cloudy weather, seedlings need lighting with special phyto-lamps.
 Seedlings can be planted in open ground by the end of May.

-Buttercup as a decoration of the garden and garden plot
+Buttercup as a decoration for the garden and plot

 Buttercup is suitable for decorating any garden

-The combination of buttercups of various shades can create real landscape compositions.
-In the flower bed they are planted in the foreground in small groups.
-You can also create bright color spots on the lawn from these perennials.
+The combination of buttercups of different shades can create real landscape compositions.
+In a flowerbed they are planted in the foreground in small groups.
+You can also use these perennials to create pops of color in your lawn.

-These flowers look great in pots, flowerpots and patio containers. beautiful combinations can be achieved when planting buttercups with decorative leafy plants, for example, with hostas.
-This flower looks great alpine slide combined with stones.
-Densely planted bushes along the edge of the flower bed also look spectacular.
+These flowers look great in pots, vases and patio containers.
+Beautiful combinations can be achieved by planting buttercups with decorative foliage plants, for example, with hostas.
+This flower looks great on alpine slide in combination with stones.
+Densely planted bushes along the edge of the flowerbed also look impressive.
 In this case, they act as a living border.

 Features of growing in a pot and at home

-Buttercups feel great not only in the flower bed, but also in a flower pot or flowerpot.
-Used for growing in pots undersized varieties, up to 40 centimeters.
-If the plant is taller, it is necessary to use a support for it, and it immediately loses its decorative effect.
+Buttercups feel great not only in a flower bed, but also in a flower pot or flowerpot.
+Used for growing in pots low-growing varieties, up to 40 centimeters.
+If the plant is taller, it needs to be supported, and it immediately loses its decorative effect.

-With absence garden plot you can grow a beautiful buttercup on the balcony.
+With absence garden plot You can grow a beautiful buttercup on the balcony.
 The main condition is a sufficient amount of light and heat.
-Just keep the plant out of direct sunlight.
+Just avoid exposing the bush to direct sunlight.

-Capacity must be selected at the rate of 1 liter of land per bush.
-It is permissible to have up to three copies in one container.
-The pot is filled with a mixture of leafy soil, sand and humus (1X1X05).
-Potted plants require more frequent watering as earthen clod dries up quickly.
+The container must be selected at the rate of 1 liter of soil per bush.
+It is permissible to place up to three copies in one container.
+The pot is filled with a mixture of leaf soil, sand and humus (1X1X05).
+When growing in pots, more frequent watering is necessary because earthen lump dries out quickly.

-After flowering and drying of the foliage, the pot with ranunculus for the winter is placed in a dark, dry place for 1-2 months.
-This is the dormant period of the rhizome, after which a new aerial part will appear.
+After flowering and drying of the foliage, the pot of buttercup is placed in a dark, dry place for 1-2 months for the winter.
+This is a period of dormancy for the rhizome, after which a new above-ground part will appear.

 REFERENCE.
-Asian buttercup, after the leaves die off in the open field, can be planted in a pot and transferred to the house.
-When planting in August by November, you will receive a flowering bush in the apartment.
-Buttercup will bloom, with sufficient lighting, all winter.
-You need to place it on the south window.
+After the leaves die off in the open ground, Asian buttercup can be planted in a pot and moved indoors.
+When planting in August, by November you will have a flowering bush in your apartment.
+Given sufficient light, the buttercup will bloom all winter.
+It should be placed on a south window.

-Garden buttercups can decorate any area that will literally change with their appearance.
-Give them a little attention, and they will give you a lush and fairly long flowering.
+Garden buttercups can decorate any area, which will literally be transformed with their appearance.
+Give them a little attention, and they will give you lush and fairly long-lasting flowering.

-buttercup ranunculus(lat.
-Ranunculus, from the word rana - frog) - a genus of herbaceous perennials of the Buttercup family.
-Representatives of the genus differ in caustic juice, which makes all parts of the plant poisonous.
-The similarity with frogs in these plants is manifested in the fact that many species of buttercups in nature live in water or near water bodies, like the mentioned amphibians.
-About 360 species of buttercups are distributed in the world, growing in the Northern Hemisphere in regions with a temperate and cold climate, but in culture they grow mainly garden buttercup, or Asian buttercup, its many varieties and varieties, decorating our gardens with flowering in the middle of summer for a month.
-These products of the hard work of breeders, amazing with a variety of colors and beauty of forms, are no longer similar to their wild relatives - creeping buttercup or field buttercup, which littered the crops of our ancestors.
-And all because in the middle of the 16th century, some types of this plant interested flower growers, and at the end of the seventeenth century, the ranunculus plant, as well as its hybrids bred by that time, became as popular as tulips or carnations.
+Buttercup ranunculus(lat.
+Ranunculus, from the word rana - frog) is a genus of herbaceous perennials of the Ranunculaceae family.
+Representatives of the genus are distinguished by their caustic sap, which makes all parts of the plant poisonous.
+The similarity of these plants with frogs is manifested in the fact that many types of buttercups in nature live in water or near bodies of water, like the mentioned amphibians.
+There are about 360 species of buttercups distributed in the world, growing in the Northern Hemisphere in areas with temperate and cold climates, but mainly the garden buttercup, or Asian buttercup, is grown in culture, its numerous varieties and varieties, which decorate our gardens with flowering in mid-summer for a month.
+These products of the laborious work of breeders, stunning with their variety of colors and beauty of shape, no longer bear much resemblance to their wild relatives - creeping buttercup or field buttercup, which littered the crops of our ancestors.
+And all because in the middle of the 16th century, some species of this plant became interested in flower growers, and at the end of the seventeenth century, the buttercup plant, as well as its hybrids bred by that time, became as popular as tulips or carnations.

 • Landing: planting seeds for seedlings - in early March, planting seedlings in open ground - in mid-May.

-• Storage: in a perforated paper bag at 4-5 ˚C.
+• Storage: in a perforated paper bag at a temperature of 4-5 ˚C.

 • Bloom: June August.